Automattic/jetpack/readme.txt

 	RewriteCond %{REQUEST_FILENAME} !-d
 	RewriteRule . /index.php [L]
 	-----------------.htaccess-----------------
+8. After you have enabled the plugin, look for "wp-content/cache/.htaccess".
+If it's not there you must create it.
+It should read:
+	AddEncoding x-gzip .gz
+	AddType text/html .gz

 == Frequently Asked Questions ==
 If things don't work when you installed the plugin here are a few things to check: